OpenNews/opennews-website/_posts/2020-11-11-in-solidarity-with-public-media-for-all.md

 ---
 layout: blogpost
-title: In solidarity with Public Media For All
+title: In support of Public Media For All
 date: 2020-11-11 10:00-04:00
 author: Sisi Wei
-tags: OpenNews, Vision25, DEI
+tags: OpenNews, Vision25, DEI-Coalition
-excerpt: We at OpenNews stand in solidarity with Public Media For All, a diverse coalition of public media workers, led by people of color.
+excerpt: Transcript of Sisi Wei's talk at the Public Media For All Nov.
+10 day of action and education.
 ---

 <iframe src="https://player.vimeo.com/video/477761175" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen alt="Video of Sisi Wei, prepared for Public Media For All's day of action and education."></iframe>

-<i>We at OpenNews stand in solidarity with [Public Media For All](https://www.publicmediaforall.com/), a diverse coalition of public media workers, led by people of color.
-They are "raising awareness of the negative effects of a lack of diversity, equity and inclusion in public media, and sharing solutions for individuals and organizations."</i>
+<i>[Public Media For All](https://www.publicmediaforall.com/) is a diverse coalition of public media workers, led by people of color.
+They are "raising awareness of the negative effects of a lack of diversity, equity and inclusion in public media, and sharing solutions for individuals and organizations."
+We at OpenNews know that both our staff and many community members support their mission wholeheartedly, and joined the Public Media For All day of action and education on Nov.
+10, 2020.</i>

-<i>I was honored to be asked by the coalition to talk about my journey in this work during their Nov.
-10 day of action and education.
-Below is a transcript of the video I prepared.</i>
+<i>I was honored to be asked by the coalition to talk about my journey in this work during their event.
+A couple participants asked for a transcript of the talks, so we're posting a transcript of the video I prepared below.</i>

+<i>Public Media For All has also posted [the full recording](https://fb.watch/1HL9d8BBlo/) of their Nov.
+10 webinar, which includes not only other speakers, but also shares the stories of people of color in public media, and the racism they've experienced.
+[Please check it out](https://fb.watch/1HL9d8BBlo/).</i>

 <hr>
 TRANSCRIPT